 Dehydrated skin can affect anyone at any time of the year.
-Regardless of skin type – oily, dry, or combination – you can experience dehydration.
+Regardless of skin type – oily, dry, or combination skin – you can experience dehydration.
 Read on to learn everything about dehydrated skin.

 What is dehydrated skin?